pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 |COI_example_quality_plot|

 All files are represented with **green lines, indicating good average quality per file** (i.e., sample).
-However, if you see lower qualities of especially towards the end of R2 reads, then it not too alarming, since those can be clipped off with ``truncLen R2`` setting (see :ref:`remove low-quality ends/starts of reads section <remove_low_quality_ends>`).
+However, if you see lower qualities, especially towards the end of R2 reads, then it is not too alarming, since those can be clipped off with ``truncLen R2`` setting (see :ref:`remove low-quality ends/starts of reads section <remove_low_quality_ends>`).
-DADA2 algoritm is robust to lower quality sequences, but removing the low quality read parts will improve the DADA2 sensitivity to rare sequence variants.
+DADA2 algorithm is robust to lower quality sequences, but removing the low quality read parts will improve the DADA2 sensitivity to rare sequence variants.
 But herein, we do not need to clip the ends, because the overall quality of the sequences is good enough.